Amano47/NeuralHaircut/README.md

-This repository contains official inference code for Neural Haircut.
+This repository contains official and **modified** inference code for Neural Haircut.

 This code helps you to create strand-based hairstyle using multi-view images or monocular video.

-## Getting started
+## Guide

-You can follow the more detailed Step by Step Guide (last modified Jan 16th 2025) [here](howto/NeuralHaircut-TUG.md)
+You can follow the more detailed Step by Step Guide [here](howto/NeuralHaircut-TUG.md)
 - it adresses some of the issues users may experience when trying to recreate the test data or to create own hair models.
 - there is also a checklist for creating custom data [here](howto/checklist.md)

 ---

+## Getting started

 Clone the repository and install requirements: